rutujakokate430/PowerBI-Sales-Dashboard/README.md

 This **Global Sales Dashboard** provides an intuitive and data-driven interface for analyzing sales performance across regions and categories.
 By leveraging Power BI’s capabilities, the project delivers actionable insights, enabling stakeholders to make informed decisions and optimize strategies.

-For further details or questions, please contact: [Your Contact Information].
+For further details or questions, please contact: rutujakokate430@gmail.com